-When buying and using paint, remember the “BUDDY” System
+When buying and using paint, remember the “Buddy” System

 ||Buy only what you need.
-Measure your walls or ask your retailer for help in estimating how much paint your project requires.
+Measure your walls or ask your retailer for help in estimating how much paint you will need.

-||Use all the paint you buy by adding an extra coat to an area which could use additional protection, or giving leftovers to a neighbor or community group.
+||Use all the paint you buy; add an extra coat for more protection, or give leftovers to a neighbor or community group.

-Dispose of any leftovers safely and responsibly.
-Do not place any liquid paint in the garbage, down any drains, or on the ground.
+||Dispose of leftovers safely and responsibly.
+Do not put liquid paint in the garbage, down any drains, or on the ground.

 |Do not allow paint to freeze.
-Store paint for years by placing plastic wrap over the opening and make sure the lid fits tightly.
+Store paint for years by placing plastic wrap over the opening and making sure the lid fits tightly.
 Turn the can upside-down to form a tight seal.

 |You will help protect the environment and save money in the process if you follow these simple steps.